Soaring Highlights

 someone up in the Pelican.

-In his 80's and still soaring in the glider he
+In his 80's and still flying the 28-year old glider he

 designed and built!